piever/juliacon2018/markdown.md

 # Interactivity

-The [InteractBase](https://github.com/piever/InteractBase.jl/) package allows the creation of interactive user interfaces based on JuliaDBMeta and StatPlots.
+The [Interact](https://github.com/JuliaGizmos/Interact.jl) and [TableWidgets](https://github.com/piever/TableWidgets.jl) package allows the creation of interactive user interfaces based on JuliaDBMeta and StatPlots:

+<iframe src="../pipeline.mp4" width="640" height="360" frameborder="0" webkitallowfullscreen mozallowfullscreen allowfullscreen></iframe>

+---

+# Acknowledgments

+- The JuliaPlots organization (where I started contributing to the Julia package ecosystem) for patiently guiding me through my first PRs

+- My GSoC mentor Shashi Gowda for his help both on JuliaDB and on the interactive apps

+- The JuliaCon organizers